 - 5.1.
 Members and officers are responsible for obtaining value for money at all times.
 Any officer procuring goods, services or works should ensure, as far as practicable, that the best available terms are obtained, usually by obtaining prices from several suppliers. - 5.2.
-The RFO should verify the lawful nature of any proposed purchase before it is made and in the case of new or infrequent purchases, should ensure that the legal power being used is reported to the meeting at which the order is authorised and also recorded in the minutes. - 5.3.
-Every contract shall comply with these the council's Standing Orders and these Financial Regulations and no exceptions shall be made, except in an emergency. - 5.4.
-For a contract for the supply of goods, services or works where the estimated value will exceed the thresholds set by Parliament, the full requirements of The Public Contracts Regulations 2015 or any superseding legislation ("the Legislation"), must be followed in respect of the tendering, award and notification of that contract. - 5.5.
-Where the estimated value is below the Government threshold, the council shall (with the exception of items listed in paragraph 6.12) obtain prices as follows: - 5.6.
-For contracts estimated to exceed [£20,000] including VAT, the Clerk shall {seek formal tenders from at least [three] suppliers agreed by [the council]} 2.
+The RFO should verify the lawful nature of any proposed purchase before it is made and in the case of new or infrequent purchases, should ensure that the legal power being used is reported to the meeting at which the order is authorised and also recorded in the minutes.

+- 5.3.
+Every contract shall comply with the council's Standing Orders and these Financial Regulations and no exceptions shall be made, except in an emergency. - 5.4.
+For a contract for the supply of goods, services or works where the estimated value will exceed the thresholds set by Parliament, the full requirements of The Procurement Act 2023 and The Procurement Regulations 2024 or any superseding legislation ("the Legislation"), must be followed in respect of the tendering, award and notification of that contract. - 5.5.
+Where the estimated value is below the Government threshold, the council shall (with the exception of items listed in paragraph 5.12) obtain prices as follows: - 5.6.
+For contracts estimated to exceed £60,000 including VAT, the Clerk shall seek formal tenders from at least three suppliers agreed by the council.
 Tenders shall be invited in accordance with Appendix 1. - 5.7.
-For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation1 regarding the advertising of contract opportunities and the publication of notices about the award of contracts.

-1 The Regulations require councils to use the Contracts Finder website if they advertise contract opportunities and also to publicise the award of contracts over £30,000 including VAT, regardless of whether they were advertised.

-- 5.8.
-For contracts greater than [£3,000] excluding VAT the Clerk [or RFO] shall seek at least [3] fixed-price quotes; - 5.9. where the value is between [£500] and [£3,000] excluding VAT, the Clerk [or RFO] shall try to obtain 3 estimates {which might include evidence of online prices, or recent prices from regular suppliers.} - 5.10.
+For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation regarding the publication of invitations and notices. - 5.8.
+For contracts greater than £3,000 excluding VAT the Clerk shall seek at least 3 fixed-price quotes; - 5.9. where the value is between £500 and £3,000 excluding VAT, the Clerk shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers. - 5.10.
 For smaller purchases, [the clerk] shall seek to achieve value for money. - 5.11.
-Contracts must not be split into smaller lots to avoid compliance with these rules. - 5.12.
+Contracts must not be split to avoid compliance with these rules. - 5.12.
 The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract; - iv. goods or services that are only available from one supplier or are sold at a fixed price. - 5.13.
-When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council.
+When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council or relevant committee.
 Avoidance of competition is not a valid reason. - 5.14.
 The council shall not be obliged to accept the lowest or any tender, quote or estimate. - 5.15.
-Individual purchases within an agreed budget for that type of expenditure may be authorised by: - [the Clerk], under delegated authority, for any items below [£500] excluding VAT. - the Clerk, in consultation with the Chair of the Council {or Chair of the appropriate committee}, for any items below [£1,000] excluding VAT. - a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under [£5,000] excluding VAT - .} - the council for all items over [£5,000];
+Individual purchases within an agreed budget for that type of expenditure may be authorised by: - the Clerk, under delegated authority, for any items below £500 excluding VAT. - the Clerk, in consultation with the Chair of the Council or Chair of the appropriate committee, for any items below £2,000 excluding VAT. - a duly delegated committee of the council for all items of expenditure within their delegated budgets for items under £5,000 excluding VAT - in respect of grants, a duly authorised committee within any limits set by council and in accordance with any policy statement agreed by the council. - the council for all items over £5,000;